 The UFGE is closely aligned with the World Bank Group’s strategy for gender equality and regional priorities and currently supports more than 150 activities in more than 80 countries.

 The UFGE supports World Bank and IFC projects and is managed by the World Bank’s Gender & Development Group.
-Since its launch in 2012, the UFGE has received generous contributions from Australia, Canada, Denmark, Finland, Germany, Iceland, Netherlands, Norway, Spain, Sweden, Switzerland, United Kingdom, and the United States.
+Since its launch in 2012, the UFGE has received generous contributions from Australia, Bill and Melinda Gates Foundation, Canada, Denmark, Finland, Germany, Iceland, Latvia, Netherlands, Norway, Spain, Sweden, Switzerland, United Kingdom, and the United States.